LWJGL/lwjgl3-www/README.md

 # Production

-### NGINX Configuration
+The website is served via Amazon CloudFront using the server's hostname & port as origin.

-NGINX is no longer required in production.
-We serve the website via Amazon CloudFront using the server's hostname & port as origin.
+SSL Termination happens on the CDN (using a certificate issued by AWS Certificate Manager).

 ### Build for production